jrobind/thefrontendcoach.com/src/posts/maximise-your-code-learning-process-by-embracing-frustration.md

 A self-directed learning process is inherently tough because you need to pick what you’re going to learn and what you’re going to learn from.
 A degree course or bootcamp handles this for you and so, it’s one less thing to worry about.
 The sheer quantity of learning materials and resources can become a blessing as well as a curse.
 Because there’s no structured pathway set out for you, not only will you have to manage finding the best resources but you’ll also have to manage your progression through concepts and topics with increasing levels of difficulty and complexity.

 With a degree programme, difficulty usually progresses incrementally over time, in general, you’ll find more foundational concepts and topics covered within your first year, by the second and third years the workload and intensity of learning increases, many of the topics and concepts that you’ll learn will be more complex and often build upon things you learnt at the beginning of your programme.
-I’m not suggesting that these learning programmes are the gold standard for effective learning, but at a minimum, they do provide a structured pathway.
+I’m not suggesting that this is the gold standard for effective learning, but at a minimum, it does provide a structured pathway.

-This is ultimately why self-teaching is tough because you’re not forced by anything – you’re going to have to guide yourself towards coding competency.
-You’re totally accountable for your own progression, and if you’re learning to code with the intention of landing yourself a job you’ll need to ensure you acquire the skills necessary to become an employable developer.
+Ultimately, this is why self-teaching is tough because you’re not forced by anything – you’re going to have to guide yourself towards coding competency.
+You’re totally accountable for your own progression, and if you’re learning to code with the intention to land a job, you’ll need to ensure you acquire the skills necessary to become an employable developer.

 ## The honeymoon phase